ChainAgnostic/namespaces/starknet/caip-2.md

 The namespace `starknet` refers to the StarkNet Layer 2 on Ethereum.

 StarkNet currently represents its chains with string identifiers such as `SN_MAIN` and `SN_GOERLI`.
-They also have field element representations which are not worth discussing in this specification.
+Internally, these strings are expressed as `field element` integers (according to a transformation documented in the system's [core documentation][Transaction structure]), but using the case-sensitive root string identifiers simplifies interoperability by sidestepping type system interoperability around integers.

 ### Resolution Method